The Memory Lab

 Legacy.
 What you produce purposefully (like a home movie or photograph) and what you produce in daily life (like a calendar appointment or email) could be important for your loved ones and for the cultural record.

-Some of the equipment in the lab is on loan from our friends at the Dance Heritage Coalition.
+project for their National Digital Stewardship Residency program.
+Some of the equipment in the lab was donated by our friends at the Dance Heritage Coalition.

-- Sign the release form.
-If you are younger than 18, parental consent is required.
+- Sign the Participant Release Form.
+Completing a Participant Release Form at the beginning of your first session is required.
+If you are younger than 18, parental/legal guardian consent is required.

-- Arrive to your first session 30 minutes early.
-Check-in with staff at the information desk in the Digital Commons.
-They may inspect what you've brought in to digitize to make sure that it won't harm our equipment.
+- Arrive to your first session 15 minutes early.
+Check-in with staff at the Labs information desk (A-level) at the Martin Luther King Jr. Memorial Library.
+Staff may inspect your digital media to ensure that it does not harm Memory Lab equipment.

-- Once staff have shown you to the space it's all yours!
-Refer to the Memory Lab wiki for step-by-step instructions.
+- Staff will point you to the Memory Lab!
+Refer to the Memory Lab LibGuide for step-by-step instructions.

 Children ages 6-12 must be accompanied by a parent or legal guardian at all times.